PolymerElements/paper-elements/README.md

 * `paper-chip` - a [material design chip](http://www.google.com/design/spec/components/chips.html)
 * `paper-data-table` - a [material design data table](http://www.google.com/design/spec/components/data-tables.html).
 This one is very complex, and tentatively planned for the mid- to distant-future (i.e. months not weeks)

+### Third-Party elements
+_Elements not built directly by the Polymer core team, but which are of notably high quality and fill current gaps in the element set._
+* [`paper-datatable`](https://github.com/David-Mulder/paper-datatable) by [David-Mulder](https://github.com/David-Mulder/) - a material design data table for displaying tabular data, sorting by columns, and more.

 ### Elements not planned, notably
 _Elements we're not planning on building as part of this product line, but that one might be wondering about_